Mulperi/angular-handbook/README.md

 # Observable

 Reactive programming is handling asynchronous data streams which can emit many values over time.
 You can create a stream from almost anything.

-In Angular, HTTP-requests return an observable that can be subscribed and only then is the request actually made
+RxJS - A JavaScript library for reactive programming using observables is included in Angular.
+For example, HTTP-requests return an observable that can be subscribed and only then is the request actually made

+> _An Observable instance begins publishing values only when someone subscribes to it.
+You subscribe by calling the subscribe() method of the instance, passing an observer object to receive the notifications._ [Angular.io](https://angular.io/guide/observables)

+Example of an observer object passed to a subscribe method:

+    myObservable.subscribe({
+        next: x => console.log('Observer got a next value: ' + x),
+        error: err => console.error('Observer got an error: ' + err),
+        complete: () => console.log('Observer got a complete notification'),
+    });

+To make this code shorter, you can pass in 1-3 of the functions in order like this:

+    myObservable.subscribe(
+        x => console.log(x),
+        err => console.error(err)
+    );

 The selectors in ngrx/Store also return observables from the state tree.
 This way when your components subscribe to state changes, you can immediately see data change in the state reflecting to the component and the view.

-RxJS is included in Angular.

--   RxJS - A JavaScript library for reactive programming using observables
 -   Observable - A way to communicate between two parties: publisher and subscriber
 -   Operators - tools to modify the stream like combine or concatenate several data streams for example